Ab initio study of the neutron and Fermi polarons on the lattice: Acknowledgements

 \section{Acknowledgements}

-RC would like to thank I. Tews for insightful discussions, and the authors would like to thank I. Vida\~na, N. Prokof'ev, B. Svistunov, and A. Roggero for sharing the results of their previous work with us.
+RC thanks I. Tews and H. Tajima for insightful discussions, and the authors thank I. Vida\~na, N. Prokof'ev, B. Svistunov, K. Van Houcke, and A. Roggero for sharing the results of their previous work.
 This work was supported by the Natural Sciences and Engineering Research Council (NSERC) of Canada and the Canada Foundation for Innovation (CFI).
 Computational resources have been provided by Compute Ontario through the Digital Research Alliance of Canada, and by the National Energy Research Scientific Computing Center (NERSC), which is supported by the U.S. Department of Energy, Office of Science, under contract No. DE-AC02-05CH11231.